koheiw/wordmap/README.md

 | Afghanistan.9  | There is an emerging consensus that advanced economies have yet to arrive at proper growth models to overcome high unemployment, decreasing income and wealth inequality.                                             | development |
 | Afghanistan.10 | The threat of economic crisis, therefore, still hangs over us.                                                                                                                                                        | security    |

-### Create a dictionary
+### Create a topic dictionary

 Create a **quanteda** dictionary object from the extracted features.
-The dictionary can use to perform analysis of other corpora.
+The dictionary could be use to perform analysis of other corpora.

 ``` r
 as.dictionary(map, n = 100)